xpring-eng/Xpring-JS/README.md

 Xpring-JS can derive a wallet from a seed or it can derive a hierarchical deterministic wallet (HDWallet) from a mnemonic and derivation path.

 ##### Hierarchical Deterministic Wallets
 A hierarchical deterministic wallet is created using a mnemonic and a derivation path.
 Simply pass the mnemonic and derivation path to the wallet generation function.
-Note that you can omit the derivation path and have a default path be used.
+Note that you can omit the derivation path and have a default path be used instead.

 ```javascript
 const { Wallet } = require("xpring-js");